-YugabyteDB provides synchronous replication of data in clusters dispersed across multiple (three or more) data centers by using the Raft consensus algorithm to achieve enhanced high availability and performance.
+YugabyteDB provides synchronous replication of data in universes dispersed across multiple (three or more) data centers by using the Raft consensus algorithm to achieve enhanced high availability and performance.
 However, many use cases do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
 For these needs, YugabyteDB supports two-data-center (2DC) deployments that use cross-cluster (xCluster) replication built on top of change data capture (CDC) in DocDB.

 For details about configuring an xCluster deployment, see xCluster deployment.

 xCluster replication of data works across YSQL and YCQL APIs because the replication is done at the DocDB level.

 Supported deployment scenarios

-The replication could be unidirectional from a source cluster (also known the producer cluster) to one sink cluster (also known consumer cluster).
-The sink clusters are typically located in data centers or regions that are different from the source cluster.
+The replication could be unidirectional from a source universe (also known as producer universe) to one target universe (also known as consumer universe or sink universe).
+The target universes are typically located in data centers or regions that are different from the source universe.
 They are passive because they do not take writes from the higher layer services.
-Usually, such deployments are used for serving low-latency reads from the sink clusters as well as for disaster recovery purposes.
+Usually, such deployments are used for serving low-latency reads from the target universes, as well as for disaster recovery purposes.

-The replication of data can be bi-directional between two clusters.
-In this case, both clusters can perform reads and writes.
-Writes to any cluster are asynchronously replicated to the other cluster with a timestamp for the update.
-If the same key is updated in both clusters at a similar time window, this results in the write with the larger timestamp becoming the latest write.
-In this case, the clusters are all active, and this deployment mode is called a multi-master or active-active deployment.
+The replication of data can be bidirectional between two universes, in which case both universes can perform reads and writes.
+Writes to any universe are asynchronously replicated to the other universe with a timestamp for the update.
+If the same key is updated in both universes at a similar time window, this results in the write with the larger timestamp becoming the latest write.
+In this case, the universes are all active, and this deployment mode is called a multi-master or active-active deployment.

-The multi-master deployment is built internally using two source-sink unidirectional replication streams as a building block.
-Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not re-replicated.
+The multi-master deployment is built internally using two source-target unidirectional replication streams as a building block.
+Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not rereplicated.

 The following is the architecture diagram:

 Not supported deployment scenarios

-This topology involves one source cluster sending data to many sink clusters.
-This is currently not officially supported #11535.
+This topology involves one source universe sending data to many target universes.
+See #11535 for details.